-Jade plants (Crassula ovata) are resilient and beautiful succulents, but learning about care, such as how to water a jade plant and jade pruning techniques, is important to help them thrive.
-While consistent watering is important, jade plants can quickly become overwatered and can die due to root rot.
+Jade plants (Crassula ovata, USDA zones 11-12) are resilient and beautiful succulents, but learning about care, such as how to water a jade plant and jade pruning techniques, is important to help them thrive.
+While consistent watering is important, jade plants can quickly become overwatered and die due to root and stem rot.
 Learn when and how to water your jade plant to keep the oval-shaped leaves green and beautiful.

 Jade Plant Growing Conditions